 The definitions for gravity knife and switchblade knife are conventional.
 Bias towards closure is not an element of the gravity knife definition and the adverb “automatically” is an element of the switchblade definition.

 Definition of “Knife”

 Not all knives fit within the definition of “Knife” for purposes of Chapter 61, Article 7 of the West Virginia code.
-This is significant because only a “Knife” as defined, along with a “Gravity knife,” and “Switchblade knife” are incorporated into the deadly weapon restrictions.
+This is significant because only a “Knife” as defined, along with a “Gravity knife” and “Switchblade knife,” is incorporated into the deadly weapon restrictions.

 “Knife” is defined as follows: